autocrypt/autocrypt/doc/level0.rst

 When an Autocrypt-enabled MUA configures an e-mail account, it should generate these keys and store them locally.
 Then it should proceed to try to "claim" the account to `lockout <lockout>`_ other MUAs of the same users.
-In Level-0 only one MUA can send and receive encrypted mail through Autocrypt mechanisms.
+In Level 0 only one MUA can send and receive encrypted mail through Autocrypt mechanisms.

 .. _lockout: